 Erik says that a particular focus of the festival has been to encourage the many South Africans who are working in early and historical music abroad to bring back their skills.
 “It provides a homecoming platform,” he says.

-Erik himself grew up on a farm in the heart of the countryside, but there the similarity ends – in great part due to Stellenbosch University.
+Erik himself grew up on a farm in the heart of the countryside, but there the similarity ends – in great part due to SU.

 “It opened so much for me.
 I would say it was like an intermediate phase – a slow exposure into the real world to come.”